Transversal Fault Tolerant Distributed Quantum Computing Operations: Results

-We assume a two-node architecture, where ebits can be created between the nodes (see Fig.~\ref{fig:arch}).
+In initially evaluating the two primitives, we assume a two-node architecture, where ebits can be created between the nodes (see Fig.~\ref{fig:arch}).
 This is a general model agnostic of architectural details (connectivity, movement cost etc.).
-This is to keep the results of the analysis widely applicable and ensure the focus is on analyzing the effect of ebit noise on FT non-local operations and teleportation realized from purely CSS transversal operations.
-But given the use of transversal gates, our distributed operations may be best realized on a neutral atom device, where acousto-optic deflectors can control a large number of physical qubits simultaneously~\cite{lukinNature}.
+This is to keep the results of the analysis widely applicable and ensure the focus is on analyzing the effect of ebit noise for FT non-local operations and teleportation realized from purely transversal operations.
+Later in this work we consider more than two nodes and the impact of decoherence on ebits due to their production time.

+In general, transversal operations are implemented by carrying out the logical operation on each physical qubit: A transversal $X$ gate is applied to a codeblock by applying a physical $X$ gate to every physical qubit, a transversal CNOT is applied to a pair of codeblocks by executing a physical CNOT between the corresponding pairs of physical qubits across the two codeblocks.

+Transversal operations can be implemented quickly and efficiently on certain classes of quantum computers, e.g., on a neutral atom device, where acousto-optic deflectors (AODs) can control a large number of physical qubits simultaneously~\cite{lukinNature}.
+That being said, the requirement that every qubit/ebit in a control codeblock must interact with their corresponding qubits/ebits in the target codeblock makes transversal operations significantly more difficult to efficiently implement on some platforms, e.g., on nearest-neighbor limited superconducting or silicon platforms.
+Our conclusions therefore apply to platforms that can efficiently provide this capability such as neutral atom devices~\cite{lukinNature} and potentially trapped ion devices~\cite{quantinuum}.

+In this work, we implement fault-tolerant CNOTs and state teleportation using only transversal gates, measurements, and ebits.
+For either operation on $\llbracket n,k,d\rrbracket$ codeblocks, $n$ ebit pairs are used.
+Fig.~\ref{fig:arch} shows how the operations can be implemented between codeblocks located on different devices.